DIY: How to Distress and Whitewash Furniture

 Clean the sand shavings off the table, and sweep the area around you.
 You don’t want those sand shavings sticking to your paint.

 Flip the table upside down and work on the legs first!
-I added two coats of the white linen chalk paint.
+I added two coats of white linen chalk paint.
 Then, I flipped the table back over and covered all the spots I missed with the chalk paint.

 Add the stain to the top of the table.
 Let it dry for about twenty minutes, and do another coat.
 Do not add too much stain because you’ll be finishing it off with white paint, but you also want the wood patterns to show.

 Add distressing marks to the legs of the table with your stain cloths.
-If you add too much stain, use the wax to remove it.
+If you add too much stain, use wax to remove it.
 This came in handy for sure!

 Mix a little water and chalk paint together and add thin brushstrokes to the top of the stain. (the video helps explain this step better!)
 You’ll continue to add the white paint until you get the tint of whitewash you’re going for.